Food history from the year you were born

 It got a lot easier to keep food fresh at home in the 1920s when the refrigerator became an essential appliance for every kitchen.
 Manufacturers produced about 5,000 refrigerators in the U.S. in 1921, according to The Washington Post.
 By 1927, that number had jumped to 6 million.

 El Charro Cafe, the oldest Mexican restaurant in Tucson, Arizona, invented the chimichanga in 1922.
 The deep-fried burrito was created by accident when founder Monica Flin plunged a burrito into bubbling fat, creating a delicious mistake many have enjoyed ever since.

 1923: Mars releases Milky Way candy bars

 The Mars company debuted Milky Way candy bars in 1923.
-Despite the galactic name, the brand was actually inspired by malted milkshakes, which were extremely popular at the time, according to Mental Floss.
+Despite the galactic name, the brand was actually inspired by malted milkshakes, which were extremely popular at the time.

 1924: Iodine is added to table salt

-Producers began voluntarily adding iodine to salt in the U.S. in 1924 in an effort to curb the number of Americans with goiter.
+Producers began voluntarily adding iodine to salt in the U.S. in 1924 to curb the number of Americans with goiter.
 The move was promoted by many national health organizations, such as the American Medical Association and the American Public Health Association.

 1925: Speakeasies serve up finger foods